-, does hereby certify pursuant to the Illinois Drug-Free Workplace Act (30 ILCS 580/) that [he, she, it] shall provide a drug-free workplace for all employees engaged in the performance of work under the contract by complying with the requirements of the Illinois Drug-Free Workplace Act and, further certifies, that [he, she, it] is not ineligible for award of this contract by reason of debarment for a violation of the Illinois Drug-Free Workplace Act.
+, does hereby o ertify pursuant to the Illinois Drug-Free

+Workplace Act (30 ILCS 580/) that [he, she

+for all employees engaged in the perfor

+complying with the requirements of the

+further certifies, that [he, she, it] is not ineligible.

+of debarment for a violation of the Illinois L Prug-Free Workplace Act.

 By Authorized Agent

+By Haddonzed Higelic

 Date

-SUBSCRIBED AND SWORN TO before me This day of , 20.
+SUBSCRIBED AND SWORN TO before m

+This, 20

 NOTARY PUBLIC

+NOTAKTTODLIC
-Joliet Junior College Natural Areas Restoration Maintenance

-REQUEST FOR BID
+Joliet Junior College Natural Areas Restoration Maintenance Fiscal Years 2019 - 2021 REQUEST FOR BID